the-tatanka/personal-website/docs/threat-modeling/tooling.md

 - GitHub: With Mermaid.js support, a diagram can be created in markdown.
 Create DFD with Mermaid.js and note the threats in markdown.

-- Almost any wiki platform: Draw DFD with a Draw.io integration.
+- Almost any wiki platform / tool: Draw DFD with a Draw.io integration.

+- [Threagile](https://github.com/Threagile/threagile): Create a DFD through a YAML config.
+Tool also generates an initial list of matching threats.
+You can add your own threats.
+Very cool tool!

 - OWASP Threat Dragon: DFD can be drawn through joint.js.
 Drawing the trust boundaries is a bit buggy.
 Supports STRIDE.